djgrant/jetpack-postgres/README.md

   name: "Book holiday component",
   states: {
     pending: {
-      onEvent: {
       UNDO: "done",
     },
-    },
     error: {
-      onEvent: {
       ENTER: ops.dispatchEventToSiblings("UNDO"),
     },
-    },
     running: {
-      onEvent: {
       // We only want to undo successful tasks so
       // let the task finish running before this event is processed
       UNDO: ops.deferEventUntilNextTransition(),
-      },
     },
   },
 });